 Originally formulated in 1995, Laura Mercier's primer was reinvented to serve oilier, overactive skin.
 Vitamins A, C, and E work as antioxidants to protect skin from the environment and delay cell damage while cucumber and antioxidant green tea extract soothe and refresh the complexion.

 Best with SPF: Coola Daydream Mineral Primer SPF 30

 Provide troubled skin with sun protection and a silky-smooth matte finish with this priming formula brimming with antioxidants from honeysuckle, white lily, and botanical extracts.
 This weightless primer also boasts broad-spectrum SPF 30 to ensure your makeup look keeps you protected from the sun from the very first step.

-Clear skin instead of covering it up with this lightweight gel infused with aspen bark, tea tree oil, and a peptide complex made from saw palmetto and reishi mushroom that work to clear up your complexion.
+Clear skin instead of covering it up with this lightweight gel infused with aspen bark, tea tree oil, and a peptide complex made from saw palmetto and reishi mushroom that works to clear up your complexion.
 The primer also contains an oil-absorbing mineral to sustain a matte finish all day long.